-To extend long-term business, the Company co-operated with its customers via strategic alliances.
-During 2008, the Company signed a long-term sale contract with its customers B. The Company will provide the silicon wafer solar to its customers from January 1, 2011 to December 31, 2016.
+(e)To extend long-term business, the Company co-operated with its customers via strategic alliances.
+During 2008, the Company signed a long-term sale contract with its customers A. The Company will provide the silicon wafer solar to its customers from January 1, 2011 to December 31, 2016.
 The contract regulated the obligations that customers should fulfill orders and the Company could receive advance payment by installment.
 As customers fulfill an obligation of orders, and the Company could offset against sales by advance sales receipts.
-As of December 31, 2021, the outstanding balance of NT\$457,865 thousand was showed as advance sales receipts.

-However, during the contract period, customer B did not fulfill its obligation in accordance with the terms of the contract.
+However, during the contract period, customer A did not fulfill its obligation in accordance with the terms of the contract.
 On January 13, 2016, the Company therefore filed a damages claim to the Hsinchu District Court.
-On October 13, 2017, the Hsinchu District Court decided in favor of the Company that customer B shall pay to the Company NT\$500,000 thousand plus the interest calculated at 5% annual interest rate for the period from December 23, 2015 to the settlement date in addition to a prepayment of US\$16,240 thousand to be confiscated by the Company.
-Customer B appealed to the Taiwan High Court on October 31, 2017.
+On October 13, 2017, the Hsinchu District Court decided in favor of the Company that customer A shall pay to the Company NT\$500,000 thousand plus the interest calculated at 5% annual interest rate for the period from December 23, 2015 to the settlement date in addition to a prepayment of US\$16,240 thousand to be confiscated by the Company.
+Customer A appealed to the Taiwan High Court on October 31, 2017.
 On January 27, 2021, the Taiwan High Court dismissed the appeal.
-Customer B appealed to the Supreme Court on February 23, 2021.
+Customer A appealed to the Supreme Court on February 23, 2021.
 On November 3, 2021, the Supreme Court set aside the original judgment, and returned the case to the Taiwan High Court.
-The case is still pending in the Taiwan High Court as of the reporting date of the financial statements.
+The Company and Customer A ended the proceedings in accordance with the result of the reconciliation in the Taiwan High Court.
+Based on the result of the reconciliation, the Company confiscated the prepayment from Customer A and collected the damages on September 8, 2022.